 Impressive is also the number of birds living here – and passing through: About 10 to 12 million birds take a refreshing break in the Wadden Sea on their way between the breeding grounds in Siberia, Scandinavia, or Canada and their wintering grounds in Africa.
 Here they find enough food to travel thousands of miles.

 You can get further info on these tours at the Tourist-Information Borkum, I’ll state the contact details below.

 The Wide Wide West

 To me, Borkum’s most alluring feature is the wideness.
 I’ve been to coasts and beaches on four continents – never have I seen more sand….except in deserts.

 The beaches on Borkum are not only almost endless – literally, it’s an island, after all.

 Most of all, they are impressively wide.

-While in other regions, you walk for about an hour the length of a beach, here you walk the width.
-Which leads into the length.
+While in other regions, you walk for about an hour the length of a beach, here, you walk the width.
+Which leads to the length.
 You can basically walk for hours just on the sandy beach, and I think this is just so amazing.

 Hard to believe, but the island has even more sceneries to offer than these spectacular beaches: Firstly, there are the high sand dunes behind the beaches – i. e. more sand, this time in high heaps, protected by marram grass.